MKAbdElrahman/coverco/README.md

 ### Purpose

-Coverco is designed to fine-tune the coverage percentages for the logical components of the design.
-It is meant to be part of a CI/CD pipeline or to provide developers with a useful tool to see how much of their code is tested and gain confidence in their tests.
-Additionally, it helps ignore some noisy coverages that have negligible value.
+Coverco is designed to fine-tune coverage percentages for logical components of the application.
+It is intended to integrate seamlessly into CI/CD pipelines or serve as a valuable tool for developers to assess their code's test coverage and enhance test confidence.
+Additionally, Coverco helps filter out noisy coverages that contribute minimally to overall value.

 ### Features